Last Updated on October 23, 2022 by Dave Farquhar

 Today I manage Qualys and Tenable solutions for other companies, working for a managed service provider.
 I found I like managing these solutions better than I like selling them.
 As an aside, if you don’t use an MSP, I recommend you look into one.
 It can help you reach a higher level of success.

-I hold certifications in Qualys, Nessus, and two other Tenable vulnerability management products.
+I hold certifications in Qualys Vulnerability Management, Tenable Nessus, and two other Tenable vulnerability management products.

 In the right situation, any of these products are capable.
 I got used to hearing the names of competing products followed by the words, “great product.”
 Calling them “great” is posturing.
 All of them have some room for improvement.
 And not everyone uses them in the right situation.

 Nessus isn’t an enterprise solution

 Nessus Professional is much cheaper than Qualys, but that’s because it’s not an enterprise vulnerability management solution.
 It’s intended for small teams to do small-scale vulnerability scanning.
 Tenable recently removed some enterprise functionality from Nessus Pro because too many people were using it instead of Security Center or Tenable.io.

 Tenable makes comprehensive vulnerability management solutions based on Nessus technology, but it’s the costlier Tenable.io or Security Center you need for enterprise-grade scanning.
 If Nessus meets your needs, then Qualys is overkill.
 If Qualys looks about right, then Tenable.io or Security Center are the Tenable solutions you should compare it with.